agsb/milliForth-RiscV/docs/KnowBugs.md

     The hash of first compiled word changes after writed at dictionary.

-    It's have a correct value at function dbj2 and writed in dictionary, then something changes it to a ascii value.
+    It's have a correct value at function dbj2 and writed in dictionary, then something changes the low byte to a ascii value.

     If the first line is repeated, all is done correct.